 Our client was headed up to Mammoth to ski on a three-day weekend.
 It was about nine at night and he knew he was running behind schedule.
-As he came into the town of Mohave, he calculated that Mammoth was still a healthy three hours away.
+As he came into the town of Mojave, he calculated that Mammoth was still a healthy three hours away.

-He therefore decided to ignore most of the speed limit signs and move through the town of Mohave quickly.
+He therefore decided to ignore most of the speed limit signs and move through the town of Mojave quickly.
 He was allegedly traveling at 55 miles per hour in a 35 miles per hour zone within the city limits.
 A police officer pulled him over and issued him a ticket for speeding.

 The client then continued on his way to Mammoth, upset with the ticket, but more upset with the delay in his estimated arrival time to the ski area town.

 The client then enjoyed a few days of skiing and forgot about the ticket.
 He therefore failed to appear on the date he promised to appear.
-Two years went by until he went to the DMV to renew his license and was informed that there was a bench warrant for him out of the Mohave Superior Court.
+Two years went by until he went to the DMV to renew his license and was informed that there was a bench warrant for him out of the Mojave Superior Court.
 He was told he needed to have the bench warrant lifted before his driver’s license could be renewed.

 He therefore called Greg Hill & Associates and spoke with Greg Hill.
 Greg listened to the client explain the facts and warned him that while he might be able to have the bench warrant lifted without the client facing jail time, the client did face a possible new case for failing to appear.
 Such a new case would be under Penal Code § 1320 and it was a misdemeanor.
 Greg explained that this type of new case was unusual, but it did occasionally occur.